Building Reorganization Information

 Where will my child attend?

-Students will receive an official notification of which school they will be placed in during the first week of June.
+Students will receive an official notification of which school they will be placed in June 2025.
 These assignments apply only to students who are not in a special placement or program class assignment, such as special education.
-Those placements will be determined based on their Individualized Education Program (IEP) and the Special Education Department.
+Those placements are determined based on their Individualized Education Program (IEP) and the Special Education Department.
 The current placements of students who are transferring can be viewed below.

 These placements for the 2025 - 2026 school year are subject to change based on student residency.